 Thesis Writing Support!

 Bio199W is a course offered by the Biology department in the Winter quarter designed specifically to support you in writing your thesis.
-This course is not a requirement for completing Honors, but it is strongly recommended for Honors students, and fulfills WIM!
+This course is not a requirement for completing Honors for Spring 2024 graduates, but it is strongly recommended, and fulfills WIM!
+Students completing Honors as their Biology capstone should plan to enroll in Bio199W during Winter quarter of their senior year.

 The final step is to submit your thesis online using Stanford's Digital Repository.
 Your thesis should be in PDF format with the file titled "LastName_FirstName_BioThesis.pdf."
 The PDF should include a copy of your signed signature page (the Student Services Office can send you a scanned copy if needed).
 Detailed instructions for submitting your thesis are in the document linked below: